 Expansion of green hydrogen technology

-During 2024 and early 2025, green hydrogen projects expanded globally.
-Hydrogen produced using renewable electricity is increasingly studied as a low-carbon fuel for heavy industry and transportation.
+Hydrogen produced using renewable energy is emerging as a clean fuel for industries and transportation. -

 Advancements in solar photovoltaic efficiency

-Recent research has introduced high-efficiency solar cells using perovskite materials.
-Hybrid perovskite-silicon solar cells have achieved efficiency levels above 30% in laboratory environments.
+Perovskite-based solar cells have achieved efficiency levels above 30% in laboratory conditions. -

 Expansion of offshore wind energy